melaniehoff/Peer-to-Peer-Folder-Poetry/radical-networks.md

     - What are the emotional qualities of the spaces in your home?
     - What is the weather like around your home?
     - Consider the many forms it could take,
         - A palace with many rooms.
-In each room a memory of something that happened in this room with someone in your *family*.
+In each room a memory of something that happened in this room with someone in you live with.
         - A forest of folders where each resident is tree and insect files carry messages back and forth between them.
         - A school where each room is devoted to something you would like to learn collectively with those you share a home with.
         - A multi-generational interconnected courtyard housing compound with rooms for climbing, rooms for growing, rooms for cooking, rooms for learning.